-Last winter we re-instated more of the historical boundaries that make the Vile so unique – all of which will give wildlife such as weasels, stoats and farmland birds a place to feed and hide.
+During winter we continue to restore the landscape, focusing on the historical boundaries, planting and laying hedges and rebuilding the dry stone walls.
+All of which will give wildlife such as weasels, stoats and farmland birds a place to hide and feed.

-Spring saw the planting of two thousands lavender plants.
-They provide food for insects during the summer and autumn, and are the most perfect place to sit, relax and enjoy the view.
-Catch them at their best whilst they flower from May to September.
+The arrival of spring signals the planting of more lavender plants.
+A crop that provides food for insects during summer and autumn, and the most perfect place to sit, relax and enjoy the view.